desatur/SteamRecentActivityHours/README.md

 # SteamRecentActivityHours
 Launches all steam games and apps for farming Activity Hours on profile.

-Script i just made in node.js to launch all games and apps in steam libray, results farming Activity Hours on Steam profile (1000+ Hours in a 3 days)
+Script I just made in node.js to launch all games and apps in steam library, results farming Activity Hours on Steam profile (1000+ Hours in a 3 days)

 Make sure you installed steam-user from npm.